Contractor License Bond Guide

 What is a Contractor's License Bond?

-Simply put, it’s a guarantee that protects your clients.
+Simply put, it’s a guarantee that protects your clients and is needed to get your contractor license.
 If you break the rules, claims can be made against your bond which you’re responsible to pay.
 For example, if you perform defective work on one of your customer’s homes and don’t correct it, a claim can be filed.
 Learn more about how surety bonds work and how not having a full understanding can put your business at risk.

 What Do Contractor’s License Bonds Cost?